jamsyoung/casperjs-test-sandbox/README.md

 ## Example of test passing
 ![](http://grab.by/kT1k)

-The WARN is interesting, maybe it things no tests ran because there were no failures?
+The WARN is interesting, maybe it thinks no tests ran because there were no failures?
 Unlikely, I probalby have something wrong in my test script.

+Note the results are stored in casper-results.xml.